carnager/clerk/README.md

 C-q:   quit clerk tmux interface
 ```

-All tmux hotkeys can be changed in clerk.tmux file.
+All tmux hotkeys can be changed in `clerk.tmux` file.

 ## Files and Variables

 clerk uses `$XDG_CONFIG_HOME` and `$XDG_DATA_HOME` for its files.
 Both variables are usally unset
-and default to `$HOME/.config` and `$HOME/local/share`.
+and default to `$HOME/.config` and `$HOME/.local/share`.
 These files are stored by clerk:

 ### XDG_CONFIG_HOME